sam-hosseini/freelancing-in-finland/README.md

 **Steps**:

 * List all *work-related* items you'd like to sell to your company.
+Here are some items you might have had before you started your company:
+    * Laptop
+    * Phone
+    * Desk
+    * Chair
+    * Printer
+    * Offline storage devices
 * Take a picture of the item and its receipt if you still have it to prove the item actually exists as an attachment to the invoice you'll be sending to your company.
 * Take a picture of a 2nd hand store advertisement for an item similar to yours to prove that you were in the ballpark of their *fair market value* as an attachment to the invoice you'll be sending to your company.
 * Create a contract which includes the followings as an attachment to the invoice you'll be sending to your company: